You’ll find many of your questions answered below. If you need additional help or information, please reach out to us.

 If you have an Apple device, you can store your tickets in your Apple Wallet.

 Apple Wallet tickets are available for all shows that allow electronic tickets.
-If you select “[email protected]” or “Smartphone” delivery for your tickets when you order them, you will be able to add your tickets to your Apple Wallet from the order confirmation email.
+If you select “[email protected]” or “Mobile” delivery for your tickets when you order them, you will be able to add your tickets to your Apple Wallet from the show reminder email that is sent within 24 hours of the event.

 We are always eager to improve our services and implement new ideas.